Updated on: July 25, 2021

 Return It to the Dealership

 Selling a leased car to a dealership is the best option for many people.
-It will help them get out of their old vehicle and into a new one with the least hassle.
+It will help them get out of their old vehicle and into their next car with the least hassle.

 You can sell your vehicle back to the dealership you leased it from, or you can sell it to another dealership.
 In order to get the best trade-in offer, find a dealership that sells the brand of vehicle you're trying to sell.
 For instance, go to a Honda dealership to sell a Honda.

-First, look up the vehicle’s Instant Market Value so you can get the most money for your trade-in.
-In addition, you should also look through your lease contract to find the vehicle’s residual value.
-This is the leasing company’s estimate of what the vehicle will be worth at the end of your lease (this is also the price you would pay to buy the car at the end of the lease).
+First, make sure you know the vehicle's current market value.
+You can look this up using CarGurus Instant Market Value tool to ensure you get the most money for your trade-in.
+You should also look through your lease contract to find the vehicle's residual value or buyout amount.
+This is the leasing company's estimate of what the vehicle will be worth at the end of your lease, accounting for normal wear and tear (this is also the sale price you would pay to buy the car at the end of the lease).

 The dealer will charge you a disposition fee for taking the car back.
-If that fee, plus the residual value, is more than the trade-in offer, you can roll the remaining payoff amount into a new lease.
+If that fee, plus the residual value of your vehicle, is more than the trade-in offer, you can roll the remaining payoff amount into a new lease.
 Many dealers will waive the disposition fee if you lease a new car from them.

-While it’s rare, you can actually make money on the deal if your vehicle is worth more than the total of the residual value and disposition fee.
-You can pocket that cash or use it as a down payment for your next vehicle.
+While it's rare, you can actually make money on the deal if you have positive equity: if your vehicle is worth more than the buyout price, you can pocket that cash or use it as a down payment for your next vehicle.
+Make sure you total the residual value and disposition fee if you're considering this option.

 Sell It Privately

-Once you buy the car, the leasing company will send you the title, and then you’ll be free to sell the car.
-Selling a car privately can be a headache, but selling it through CarGurus can help simplify the process.
+Once you buy the car, the leasing company will send you the title, and then you'll be free to sell the car.
+Selling a car to a private party can be a headache, but selling it through CarGurus can help simplify the process.

-Since you’ll have to come up with the cash to buy the car from the leasing company, selling a leased car privately is best for those with a vehicle that's worth more than residual value plus any early buyout fees that may be written into your lease contract.
-Be sure to check your lease contract for the buyout fees and residual value, and use CarGurus Instant Market Value calculator to make sure the private-sale math works in your favor.
+Since you'll have to come up with the cash to buy the car from the leasing company, selling a leased car privately is best for those with a vehicle that's worth more than residual value plus any early termination fees that may be written into your lease contract.
+Be sure to check your lease contract for the buyout fees and residual value, and use CarGurus Instant Market Value calculator to help determine pricing.
+You need to know your car values to make sure the private-sale math works in your favor.

 Transfer Your Lease to Another Party

-You may have to pay a fee to do it, but transfering the lease to another person can be the easiest way to get out of a lease before it is up.
-A new owner simply takes over the payments, and you hand over the keys.
+You may have to pay a fee to do it, but transferring the lease to another person can be the easiest way to get out of a car lease before it is up.
+A new owner simply takes over the lease payments, and you hand over the keys.

 This option is especially easy if you have a family member or friend who is in the market for a leased car.
 Even if you don't know anyone who wants to take over a lease, you can use services like swapalease.com or leasetrader.com to find someone who is looking to pick up a leased vehicle.